Chassis/Chassis/docs/config.rst

 loading) and your plugins and themes.
 This is designed such that you can keep your site self-contained in a separate repository, including API keys and such.

-We also load 4 configuration files, allowing you to store project-specific configuration while still allowing overriding:
+We also load 5 configuration files, allowing you to store project-specific configuration while still allowing overriding:

 * ``project/content/config.local.yaml`` - project-specific overrides
 * ``project/content/config.yaml`` - project-specific defaults
 * ``project/config.local.yaml`` - global overrides
 * ``project/config.yaml`` - global defaults
+* ``~/.chassis/config.yml`` - global update defaults

 This allows you to (e.g.) enable multisite for the entire project, while allowing specific users to override the hostname if it conflicts with existing